-- Co-chair of the Firm's Appellate Practice Group and chair of the Firm’s Communications and Media Practice Group.
+- Chair of the Firm's Appellate Practice Group and Communications and Media Practice Group.

 - His appellate and motions practice, which frequently focuses on matters of state and federal constitutional law, involves most fields of substantive law, including: bankruptcy, partnership law, insurance law, commercial transactions, fraudulent conveyance law and health care